Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 Your little one is still a child, one who may not “get” the kinds of jokes adults like to make.
 He doesn’t appreciate being the subject of one and may not have the same sass or quick thinking to retort with a good comeback.

-And adults shouldn’t have a laugh at a child’s expense, especially if they don’t take her feelings seriously.
+And adults shouldn’t have a laugh at a child’s expense, especially if they don’t take his feelings seriously.

-Instead, first decide whether the teasing needs your attention—you don’t want to stop all types of jokes because they might upset your child.
+Instead, first decide whether the teasing needs your attention—you don’t want to stop all types of jokes because they might upset him.
 If you need to step in, do so in a lighthearted way such as with a funny comeback to the joker or a playful “knock it off.”

 No one likes to see her child teased, least of all by adults who may be laughing at his expense.
 Be his advocate, the one who’ll step in.
 You’ve got years of experience with social settings, much more than him.
 Step in to be his voice when he needs it the most.